Masao Azuma: 2002

 Now in the Trial by Breil team, Azuma's 2002 season got off to a slow start, his only podium appearance being a win at the Brazilian Grand Prix near the end of the season.
 This was to be his final win at World Championship level.
 He finished the season 8th in the Championship.

 2003

 Moving to the Ajo Motorsports team, Azuma struggled to make headway, with only 4 Top 10 finishes all season and 7 DNFs.
 He announced his retirement at his home race, the Pacific GP at Motegi, with 3 rounds still to go.
 At the GP in Australia, he recorded his best result all year with a 2nd place.
 He retired from racing at the end of the season, finishing in 16th place in the Championship.

 Post-racing career

-While his riding career was over, Masao Azuma continued to work in the MotoGP paddock.
+While his riding career was over, Azuma continued to work in the MotoGP paddock.

-In 2007, he worked with Bridgestone tyres as their MotoGP Field Engineer for the Rizla Suzuki MotoGP team, and in 2008 he switched to the works Ducati MotoGP team in the same role.
+In 2007, he worked with Bridgestone tyres as their MotoGP Field Engineer for the Rizla Suzuki MotoGP team, and in 2008, he switched to the works Ducati MotoGP team in the same role.